sghosh89/WP2/Results/README.txt

 t_med: median of CHELSA-extracted annual temperature timeseries for the study years included in the analysis for each community
 t_skw: skewness of CHELSA-extracted annual temperature timeseries for the study years included in the analysis for each community
 t_var: temperature variability for the community during the study period = IQR(annual temperature distribution for the study period)/abs(t_med)
+t_kurt: kurtosis of CHELSA-extracted annual temperature timeseries for the study years included in the analysis for each community
+t_varIQR: temperature variability for the community during the study period = IQR(annual temperature distribution for the study period) t.lm.slope: trend of CHELSA extracted annual temperature timeseries (computed by linear regression) t.lm.slope.sig: significance for trend of CHELSA extracted annual temperature timeseries (computed by linear regression): significant(=1) if p value <0.05 t.sens.slope: trend of CHELSA extracted annual temperature timeseries (computed by non-parametric Sen's method) t.sens.slope.sig: significance for trend of CHELSA extracted annual temperature timeseries (computed by non-parametric Sen's method): significant(=1) if p value <0.05
-t_med_celcius: median of CHELSA-extracted annual temperature timeseries (t_med) in celcius scale
+t_med_celcius: median of CHELSA-extracted annual temperature timeseries in celcius scale
-t_skw_celcius: skewness of CHELSA-extracted annual temperature timeseries (t_skw) in celcius scale
+t_skw_celcius: skewness of CHELSA-extracted annual temperature timeseries in celcius scale; t_skw and t_skw_celsius should be same is.sig_t_skw_celsius: checking if skewness is significant (=1) or not (=0)
+t_var_celcius: temperature variability for the community during the study period = IQR(annual temperature distribution for the study period)/abs(t_med_celcius)
+t_kurt_celsius: kurtosis of CHELSA-extracted annual temperature timeseries in celcius scale is.sig_t_kurt_celsius: checking if kurtosis is significant (=1) or not (=0)
-t_var_celcius: temperature variability for the community during the study period = IQR(annual temperature distribution for the study period)/abs(t_med_celcius) t.lm.slope: trend of CHELSA extracted annual temperature timeseries (computed by linear regression) t.lm.slope.sig: significance for trend of CHELSA extracted annual temperature timeseries (computed by linear regression): significant(=1) if p value <0.05 t.sens.slope: trend of CHELSA extracted annual temperature timeseries (computed by non-parametric Sen's method) t.sens.slope.sig: significance for trend of CHELSA extracted annual temperature timeseries (computed by non-parametric Sen's method): significant(=1) if p value <0.05 t.lm.slope.celcius: trend of CHELSA extracted annual temperature timeseries in celcius scale (computed by linear regression) t.lm.slope.sig.celcius: significance for trend of CHELSA extracted annual temperature timeseries in celcius scale (computed by linear regression): significant(=1) if p value <0.05 t.sens.slope.celcius: trend of CHELSA extracted annual temperature timeseries in celcius scale (computed by non-parametric Sen's method) t.sens.slope.sig.celcius: significance for trend of CHELSA extracted annual temperature timeseries in celcius scale (computed by non-parametric Sen's method): significant(=1) if p value <0.05
+t_varIQR_celsius: temperature variability for the community during the study period in celsius scale = IQR(annual temperature distribution in celsius for the study period) t.lm.slope.celcius: trend of CHELSA extracted annual temperature timeseries in celcius scale (computed by linear regression) t.lm.slope.sig.celcius: significance for trend of CHELSA extracted annual temperature timeseries in celcius scale (computed by linear regression): significant(=1) if p value <0.05 t.sens.slope.celcius: trend of CHELSA extracted annual temperature timeseries in celcius scale (computed by non-parametric Sen's method) t.sens.slope.sig.celcius: significance for trend of CHELSA extracted annual temperature timeseries in celcius scale (computed by non-parametric Sen's method): significant(=1) if p value <0.05 is.stationary.adf: checking if temperature time series appears stationary (=1) or not (=0) in Augmented Dickey-Fuller test is.trend.stationary.kpss: checking if temperature time series appears trend-stationary (=1) or not (=0) in KPSS test
 GiniSimpson: Diversity index (evenness), Gini 1912 & Simpson 1949
 Simpson: Diversity index (evenness), Simpson 1949 & Magurran 2004
 Shannon: Diversity index (evenness), Shannon 1948